 For more information on how a California DUI will affect your auto insurance, see our related article on Top 8 Frequently Asked Questions about California DUIs and Car Insurance.

-Like all other auto insurance policies, the costs associated with a California SR22 vary by insurance company.
-Typically, you can expect to spend anywhere from $300 to $800 for the policy, depending on your personal factors (such as your driving history, age, etc.) that were mentioned above and on the specific insurance company.
+Like all other auto insurance policies, the costs associated with a California SR22 vary by the insurance company.
+Typically, you can expect to spend about $350 a month for the policy, depending on your personal factors (such as your driving history, age, etc.) that were mentioned above and on the specific insurance company.

 On top of that cost, you will also lose your good driver discount (assuming you had one), as California law prohibits DUI offenders from obtaining / retaining a good driver discount for ten years following the date of your DUI violation.

 In addition, some insurance companies charge you between $25-$50 or more to file your SR22.
 You must also pay a $125 reissue fee to the DMV before it will reinstate your driving privilege.10